yfidouh/AMAG-Python-exercise/README.md

 #### Tests

-here lives all of the tests.
-I used the `Pytest` Framework as it makes writing tests really easy.
+All of the tests live here.
+I used the `Pytest` Framework as it simplifies writing tests.
 The main benefits are the following:

 - Only needing to use assert in a test.